Qianjiang Ceramics Painting: A Gem of the Late Qing Period

 Qianjiang painting of Objects of Antiquity by Xu Pin Heng (许品衡)

-The Imperial Kiln Connection
+Imperial Kiln Connections

 An example with Guanyao Neizao (官窑内造)mark

-Yangcai Qianjiang style painting
+Yangcai Qianjiang Painting (Post-1911)

 An example with the flower and leaves painted using fencai and bird using Yangcai